Heaven knows no spirit is perfect. Witness a name-dropping guardian angel.

 The djinn apports to the left hand of Iscariot.
 "Master."
 It's eyes blaze red, resentful of its enslavement.
 Impassioned, it eyes me, and it licks its closed lips.
 A simoom closes around us.

 Iscariot speaks to command the demon.
-His instructions are a series of subdued screams from deep in his throat.
+His instructions are a series of subdued screams from deep in his gullet.
 No human throat could do this.
 He's had some supernatural work done.

 I raise my finger, and the implanted True Fragment of the Cross, to the raging eyes.
-The flames abate somewhat, and its brutal faces eases.
+The flames abate somewhat, and its brutal face eases.
 Its passion eases.

 Gently, I say, "I abjure thee."